Back to All Events

 Health Equity Specialist

 I’m Naïka Thomas, a Health Equity Specialist and the founder of QueensConnected.
 I develop and facilitate anti-racism learning sessions with a public health lens for employees and community organizations.
-More than 600 employees attended my sessions in the past year.
+More than 600 employees attended my sessions in the past two years.

 I also support organizations in navigating sensitive issues such as racism and discrimination, including microaggressions, while exploring the health impacts of racism and the broader social determinants of health.